martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 Using sound effects in games is supported with 'Include sound effect code' option.
 Try to export a tune as 'Output standalone PRG' with sound FX option enabled and run on C64/emulator to see how it works.
 Envelopes also can be marked to export as effects with the 'Force used' option in the envelope editing section.

+Exporting to MIDI with menu "File->Export to C64" will produce a three track, using three channels, MIDI file with default instrument (usually a piano).
+The blocks will be transposed and repeated, the track export finishes with the first end of track marker.

+Export to Oric with menu "File->Export to Oric" can be used, which creates a self running Oric TAP file.
+	The conversion is preliminary.
+More work needs to be done on the instruments export.
+	Oricutron was used to test this output. http://www.petergordon.org.uk/oricutron/

 Using relocated user modules: